Wanjie-Ryan/TikTok-System-Design/readme.md

 - Real time stats - Redis

 **FANOUT**

 - It describes how content is distributed to multiple consumers - how a new video gets delivered to potentially millions of users feeds.
 - Distributes one piece of content to many users.

+**Fanout Models**

+- Two main types of fanout patterns

+1. Fanout on write (Push model)

+- When content is created, it is pushed to all followers immediately.
+- Used by X
+- Fast read times (feeds load fast)
+- Costly write ops if user has millions of followers.

+2. Fanout on Read (Pull Model)

+- When user opens the app, the backend pulls fresh content for them from creators they follow
+- Used by IG and TikTok
+- Efficient for users with many follows.
+- Slower read time, heavier backend query.